Image via Pixabay

 What they’re going to do, should this pass, is create a burden on gun stores, most of which are small operations with a limited number of employees and a narrow profit margin.
 Many who have never been targeted by burglars may find themselves deprived of their livelihoods due to Morelle’s bill.

 However, Morelle is a New York Democrat.
 I’m not entirely convinced that’s a bug rather than a feature.

-The saving grace is that Morelle’s bill has a snowball’s chance in hell of actually passing.
+The saving grace is that Morelle’s bill has a snowball’s chance in hell of passing.
 While his Democratic colleagues will be far more likely to back his cause, it’s unlikely the Senate will do so.

 It’s only too bad that Morelle’s first inclination is to order gun stores to act a certain way.
-After all, there are ways to improve gun store security without threatening people’s livelihood.
+There are ways to improve gun store security without threatening people’s livelihood.
 Low-interest loans for upgraded systems, ATF-provided education on best practices to secure inventory, things like that would probably be a far greater benefit, but no. Morelle wants to punish gun stores for being gun stores.
 Nothing else.